Climate Change Project

 • A just transition and vulnerable population groups (led by Daphna Aviram-Nitzan)

-• The removal of barriers in the business sector (led by Daphna Aviram-Nitzan)
+• The removal of barriers in the business and climate tech sectors (led by Daphna Aviram-Nitzan)

 Current Projects: